Maartje van der Woude

-Van der Woude is on the Board of Directors of the Crimmigration Control International Net of Studies (CINETS), Board member of the Dutch Law and Society Association, part of the editorial board of the Dutch peer-reviewed critical criminology journal “Tijdschrift over Cultuur en Criminaliteit” and member of the Advisory Board of Oxford Law’s interdisciplinary research platform Border Criminologies.
+Van der Woude is on the Board of Directors of the Crimmigration Control International Net of Studies (CINETS), is a board member of the Dutch Law and Society Association, part of the editorial board of the Dutch peer-reviewed critical criminology journal “Tijdschrift over Cultuur en Criminaliteit” and member of the Advisory Board of Oxford Law’s interdisciplinary research platform Border Criminologies.
 Besides her academic tasks and duties, she also acts as an honorary judge at the district criminal court of Southern-Holland.
-Between 2012 - 2016, she has served as the co-organizer of the Law and Society Associations Collaborative Research Network on Citizenship and Immigration, of which she is still a member.
+Between 2012 - 2016, she has served as the co-organiser of the Law and Society Associations Collaborative Research Network on Citizenship and Immigration, of which she is still a member.

 Photographer portraitpicture: Liesbeth Dingemans